CiscoDevNet/terraform-provider-catalystcenter/docs/resources/sync_device_credential.md

 ### Optional

-- `configure_device` (Boolean) If `true`, the applied CLI credential is configured on locally-authenticated devices and authentication is performed before the device is managed in inventory; AAA-authenticated devices are only managed, not reconfigured.
+- `configure_device` (Boolean) Only applicable when `device_credential_id` is a CLI credential; ignored by Catalyst Center for SNMPv2c/SNMPv3 credential IDs.
+If `true`, the applied CLI credential is configured on locally-authenticated devices and authentication is performed before the device is managed in inventory; AAA-authenticated devices are only managed, not reconfigured.
 If `false`, devices are updated in inventory with the applied credential without any authentication.
 When omitted, the parameter is not sent and the Catalyst Center default applies.

 ### Read-Only